biannak6288/choose-your-own-adventure/stay-home.md

 ## So you decided to stay home.
 You're at home relaxing until...
-#### an earthquake occurs and everything shakes.
-You end up dying due to the terrifying shaking while falling to the core of the earth.
+#### An earthquake occurs and everything shakes.
+You end up panicking due to the terrifying shaking while falling to the core of the earth.
 **You Die!**
 ---
 [Back to Princess Belle](princess-belle.md)